Educational Administration - P-20 EducationDoctor of Education (Ed.D.)

 "I was initially drawn to their Community College Leadership Certificate (CCLC).
 After gaining confidence and a credential with the CCLC, I then decided to continue and pursue my EdD with UNL’s EDAD program, seamlessly applying my CCLC credits towards the doctorate.
 One of the things that I loved most about UNL’s doctoral degree was the flexibility of the online program and the ability to learn from and alongside community college colleagues from across the country."

 Terri Sullivan, Ed.D., Associate Professor - Office Management, Montgomery County Community College (Blue Bell, PA)

 The application deadline for Summer admission is January 15.

 The Ed.D. program is designed to prepare scholarly practitioners in the P-20 educational setting to lead continuous improvement for equity in educational organizations at all levels, P-20.
-Our students who wish to focus on P-12 education, aspire to be superintendents, central office leaders, or administrators in Educational Service Units, etc. Other students who wish to focus on higher education strive to move into roles like higher education administrators or faculty positions a college/university.
+Our students who wish to focus on P-12 education, aspire to be superintendents, central office leaders, or administrators in Educational Service Units, etc. Other students who wish to focus on higher education or community colleges strive to move into roles like higher education administrators.